peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Parameters:**

-* <code>divisor</code> - The number to divide by, .
+* <code>divisor</code> - The number to divide by.

 * <code>ctx</code> - An arithmetic context object to control the precision, rounding, and exponent range of the result, and of the intermediate integer division.
-If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If <code>HasFlags </code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which the precision is unlimited.

 **Returns:**